tmke8/math-core/math-core-python/README.md

 The main converter class.

 **Constructor Parameters:**
-- `pretty_print` (`PrettyPrint`, optional): An enum value indicating whether to pretty print the MathML output.
-Options are `PrettyPrint.NEVER`, `PrettyPrint.ALWAYS`, or `PrettyPrint.AUTO`. `PrettyPrint.AUTO` means that all block equations will be pretty printed.
-Default: `PrettyPrint.NEVER`.
+- `pretty_print` (`str`, optional): A string indicating whether to pretty print the MathML output.
+Options are “never”, “always”, or “auto”. “auto” means that all block equations will be pretty printed.
+Default: “never”.
 - `macros` (`dict[str, str]`, optional): Dictionary of LaTeX macros for custom commands.
+- `xml_namespace` (`bool`, optional): A boolean indicating whether to include `xmlns="http://www.w3.org/1998/Math/MathML"` in the `<math>` tag.
+Default: `False`.
+- `raise_on_error` (`bool`, optional): A boolean indicating whether to raise an exception for conversion errors.
+If conversion fails and this is `False`, an HTML snippet describing the error will be returned.
+Default: `True`.

 **Methods:**
 - `convert_with_global_counter(latex: str, displaystyle: bool) -> str`: Convert LaTeX to MathML using a global equation counter.